Idaho Author Gail Chumbley Will Share Her Stories With Us On Oct. 19

 Idaho author Gail Chumbley will share stories from her two-volume Memoir, "River of January," and "River of January: Figure Eight," crafted from a vast family archive.
 Soar through the fiery skies of World War II, and glide across glittering ice in lavish productions at New York's Rockefeller Center, as she recounts this true and stirring saga of the 20th century.

-Everyone is invited to attend weekly Chat-n-Chew meetings at the Boise Senior Center, Thursdays from 10-11:30 a.m.
-No need to sign up, just drop in at 690 Robbins Road, Boise.
+Everyone is invited to attend this free meet-the-author event on Thursday, Oct.
+19, beginning at 10 a.m.
+There's no need to sign-up, just drop in at 690 Robbins Road.

 Explore with Lifetime and Leisure

 Lifetime and Leisure activities are social, educational and fitness related programs for adults age 62 and older.
 Join us for an activity, meet new friends and leave the driving to us!

 In addition, the Dick Eardley Boise Senior Center offers a plethora of activities and classes that help older adults stay physically, mentally and socially strong.
 Activities include Arts and Education, Health Activities and Social Opportunities.

 - Tai Chi